Netflix Dumps Kevin Spacey From 'House Of Cards' Amid Harassment Complaints

 "Police did not identify Spacey by name but said the department's child abuse and sexual offenses unit is investigating the reported assault after it was referred to police earlier this week."

-Netflix initially said would cancel House of Cards after the 2018 season but then suspended filming of those episodes.
+Netflix initially said it would cancel House of Cards after the 2018 season but then suspended filming.
 Now it says, "Netflix will not be involved in any further production of House of Cards that includes Kevin Spacey.
 We will continue to ... evaluate our path forward as it relates to the show."

 Netflix also says it will not complete post-production work on the film Gore, which Spacey produced and starred in.

 Spacey is one of the high-profile public figures to be accused of sexual misconduct in the wake of harassment and assault allegations against movie producer Harvey Weinstein.
-NPR this week fired senior vice president for news Michael Oreskes over harassment complaints.
+NPR this week ousted senior vice president for news Michael Oreskes over harassment complaints.